ajfisher/jsiot-explorer/README.md

 * Develop an understanding of the nodebots / johnny-five hardware stack.
 * Have a dev environment fully capable of running that stack.
-* Develop a network enabled device that can interact with a web service and actuate back into the real world.
+* Develop a network enabled device that can interact with a web service and actuate back in the real world.

 ## Equipment

-If you want to bring your own equipment then that is fine but we will have kits available.
-To follow the examples you'll need to have:
+There is a kit available for $20 that has been designed for this session which includes:

-* Arduino Uno or Nano.
+* 1x Arduino Uno clone (CH340g USB-serial board).
+* 1x USB cable
-* LM355 or LM35 temperature sensor.
+* 1x LM355 or LM35 temperature sensor.
+* 1x mini breadboard
-* breadboard and jumper wires.
+* 10x jumper wires.
 * Standard Servo.
-* RGB and some standard LEDs.
+* 1x RGB LED
+* 2x Red LED, 2x Blue LED, 2x Green LED, 2x White LED, 2x Yellow LED
+* 5x 220Ω, 5x 1KΩ 5x 10KΩ Resistors
+* 1x photoresistor
+* 1x 9g mini-servo
+* Kit box

+Kits will also be available to play with during the session but you can't take them with you.

 ## Installation